hannahma-ria/visa-component-suggester/README.md

 -  Matches relevant Nova components
 -  Generates example code snippets using those components
 -  Saves recent queries to `localStorage` (can reselect from dropdown)
+-  Prototyped "real" agent/assistant
+-  Intro tour for new users
 -  One-click "Copy to Clipboard"
--  Intro tour for new users
 -  Accessible with keyboard navigation + screen reader support
+- Demonstrated use of WCAG standards

 ---